-We have audited the IceToken project released in March 2021 to discover issues and identify potential security vulnerabilities in the IceToken project.
+We have audited the VelaToken project released in December 2022 to discover issues and identify potential security vulnerabilities in VelaToken Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides satisfactory results with low-risk issues.
+The security audit report provides a satisfactory result with some low-risk issues.

-The issues found in the IceToken smart contract code do not pose a considerable risk.
+The issues found in the VelaToken smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are a floating pragma set.
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The low-risk issues found are some a floating pragma is set.
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.